raj26000/Python-and-Machine-Learning/README.md

 4. Richter Predictor: Predict level of damage to buildings due to the 2015 Nepal Earthquake.
    Data Source: https://www.drivendata.org/competitions/57/nepal-earthquake/
    drivendata.org Hackathon.
 (Final Score: 0.7457 - micro F1)

+5. CASCADE CUP '22: (Team of 2 - Nerdy Duo)
+      Round-1: Data Science Quiz.
+      Scored 31.75/40 and ranked 4th among all participating teams.
+Qualified to next round.

+      Round-2: Machine Learning Hackathon on Kaggle. (https://www.kaggle.com/c/cascade-cup-22) Challenge to predict rider driven cancellation of orders, evaluated using ROC-AUC.
+Code has been attached.
+Finished 23 out of 198 teams and qualified to next round.
+Training       file is too large to upload; find it in the challenge link, test file and metadata uploaded.

+      Round-3: EDA and Data Analysis Report.
+      Prepared a data analysis report on train_data and call_data (metadata) provided.
+Code for the same is attached as well.